Decentralized Procedure (DCP)

 Overview

-Freyr, with in-house expertise of driving generic medical product submissions through Decentralized Procedure (DCP), assists manufacturers to streamline their submissions.
-Freyr also extends legal representative services and liaises with regional Health Authorities (HAs) for quick addressing of queries.
+Freyr, with in-house expertise in generic medicinal product submissions through the Decentralized Procedure (DCP), assists manufacturers to streamline their DCP submissions.
+Freyr also extends legal representative services and liaises with regional HAs for quick addressing of queries.

 Freyr Expertise and Advantages

-• Regulatory consultation/strategic support during the development stage of the medicinal products.
+• Regulatory consultation/strategic support during the development stage of medicinal products.

-• Support in selection of dissolution parameters/multimedia/for performance of dissolution for test product and Reference Medicinal Product (RMP).
+• Support in the selection of dissolution parameters/multimedia/for the performance of dissolution for the test product and Reference Medicinal Product (RMP).

 • Preparation of Product Development Report (discriminatory nature of media).